 |San Bernardino||San Diego||San Francisco||San Joaquin||Santa Barbara||Santa Clara||Santa Cruz||Shasta||Siskiyou|

-MSSP services are anticipated to be available in San Mateo County beginning January of 2022.
+MSSP services are anticipated to become available in Sutter County.
+This change is currently awaiting approval by CMS.
 As program rules and availability can change, it is best to contact one’s local county Area Agencies on Aging (AAA) office to confirm or deny this program is available in one’s geographic region.
 Contact information can be found here.

 Financial Criteria: Income, Assets & Home Ownership

-The applicant income limit is equivalent to 138% of the Federal Poverty Level (FPL), which increases on an annual basis.
-In California, the MSSP income limits increase in April of each year.
-From April 2021 – March 2022, a single applicant can have a monthly income up to $1,481.
-When both spouses are applicants, the income limit is $2,003 / month.
-When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of his/her spouse.
-Only the applicant spouse’s income is considered, which is limited to $1,481 / month.
+The applicant income limit is equivalent to 138% of the Federal Poverty Level (FPL), which increases annually in January.
+However, for CA Medicaid, the income limits increase each April.
+Effective April 2022 – March 2023, the monthly income limit for MSSP for a single applicant is $1,564.
+When both spouses are applicants, the income limit is $2,106 / month for the couple.
+When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of their spouse.
+Only the applicant spouse’s income is considered, which is limited to $1,564 / month.
 Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a spousal income allowance, also called a monthly maintenance needs allowance.
-The maximum amount that can be transferred is $3,435 / month (effective January 2021 – December 2021) and is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
+The maximum amount that can be transferred is $3,435 / month (effective January 2022 – December 2022) and is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
 Non-applicant spouses who have their own income equal to or greater than this amount are not entitled to a spousal income allowance.

-In 2022, the asset limit is $2,000 for a single applicant.
-For married couples, with both spouses as applicants, the asset limit is set at $3,000.
+Effective July 2022, the asset limit is $130,000 for a single applicant.
+For married couples, with both spouses as applicants, the asset limit will be $195,000.
 When only one spouse is an applicant, the assets of both the applicant and non-applicant spouse are limited, though the non-applicant spouse is allocated a larger portion of the assets to prevent spousal impoverishment.
 (Unlike with income, Medicaid considers the assets of a married couple to be jointly owned).
-In this case, the applicant spouse can retain up to $2,000 in assets and the non-applicant spouse can keep up to $137,400.
+In this case, the applicant spouse will be able to retain up to $130,000 in assets and the non-applicant spouse can keep up to $137,400.
 This larger allocation of assets to the non-applicant spouse is called a community spouse resource allowance.